GLOBAL MARKETS-Stocks, oil falter on Omicron, Biden spending plan setbacks

 While coronavirus restrictions cloud the outlook for economic growth, they also risk keeping inflation elevated, prompting central banks to consider raising rates.

+The index, up about 7% for the year, has rallied in recent weeks.

-The yield on the three-year Treasury note was at 0.891%, down 3.5 basis points in morning trading.
+The yield on the three-year Treasury note was at 0.8936%, down 3.2 basis points in afternoon trading.

 Asia stock marketshttps://tmsnrt.rs/2zpUAr4